asimons04/tesseract/docs/MediaProxy.md

 ---

+## Q:  What goes through the proxy?
+Only requests to images and inline videos.
+API calls still go directly from the client (your browser) to your home instance.
+Embedded content (Youtube*, Bandcamp, Spotify, Vimeo, etc) is always fetched directly from those sources as proxying it is not feasible.

+*Including Invidious/Piped

+---

 ## Q: Does Tesseract's caching replace any Nginx or Cloudflare caching I'm already doing?
 It can, but it doesn't have to.
 In fact, you can benefit from using both.